Going to the Gym when Feeling too Scared

 Positive Visualization for Motivation

 When I needed to exercise, I would always look at the results.
 Initial lack of progress is demoralizing.
-Setting a desirable goal, you are working towards is extremely helpful in staying disciplined (Jordan Peterson, 2016)
+Setting a desirable goal, you are working towards is extremely helpful in staying disciplined says psychologist Jordan Peterson.

 After deciding on a workout plan visualize the results that will come with it.
-Sit back, close your eyes, and imagine what you’ll feel like in 1 year, after exercising your body.
-The energy that you’ll have, that come with a physically active lifestyle.
+Then sit back, close your eyes, and imagine what you’ll feel like in 1 year, after exercising your body.
+Also, the physique you’ll have that comes with a physically active lifestyle.

 Firstly, exercising will make it easier for you to conquer social anxiety.
 Why?
 Because conquering social anxiety has physical symptoms: (e.g.)

-Being physically fit, allows patients to better handle the physical symptoms that may stem from social anxiety and panic attacks: Breathing rapidly, Having an increased heart rate-(https://www.mayoclinic.org/diseases-conditions/anxiety/symptoms-causes/syc-20350961)
+Research shows being physically fit allows patients to better handle the physical symptoms that may stem from social anxiety and panic attacks: Breathing rapidly, Having an increased heart rate, etc. Meaning that every lift pushes you one step closer to overcoming your social anxiety.

-“Physically active people have lower rates of anxiety and depression than sedentary people.
-Exercise may improve mental health by helping the brain cope better with stress” -(https://adaa.org/living-with-anxiety/managing-anxiety/exercise-stress-and-anxiety)
+The Anxiety and Depression Association of America also says “Physically active people have lower rates of anxiety and depression than sedentary people.
+Exercise may improve mental health by helping the brain cope better with stress”.

 Getting back on that horse (workout routine)

-There’s an age-old saying that says, once you fall off a horse, don’t be afraid to get back on it.
+There’s an age-old adage, “once you fall off a horse, don’t be afraid to get back on it”.

-Even taking 2 months worth of breaks (not recommended) and then coming back to workout again for the rest of the year.
-Still means working out 84% of the time.
+Even taking a break for two months (not recommended) and then coming back to work out again for the rest of the year, still means working out 84% of the time.
+That’s a 3.0 GPA, not bad at all.

-Nobody should be ashamed of improving themselves. improving yourself is encouraged.
+Nobody should be ashamed of improving themselves.
 When you decide to make a positive change in your life, remember that people are going to be rooting for you.

 Set Smart Goals